wearetinybit/tinybit-critical-css-plugin/readme.txt

 In this particular example:

-* `handle` is the name of the script handle.
+* `handle` is the name of the script handle (i.e. the first argument to `wp_enqueue_script()`).
-* `source` is the path of the source CSS file.
+* `source` is the file path of the source CSS file.
-* `critical` is the path where the critical CSS will be written.
+* `critical` is the file path where the critical CSS will be written.
-* `when` is the context you'd like the critical CSS file to be used (so you can use it on more than one page).
+* `when` is a callback for the context you'd like the critical CSS file to be used (so you can use it on more than one page).
 * `home_url( '/' )` is the page to be rendered and passed to the server as `html`.

-To generate critical CSS via WP-CLI, run:
+Next, to generate critical CSS via WP-CLI, run:

 ```
 wp tinybit-critical-css generate --url=https://tinybit.com/